microsoft/MixedRealityToolkit-Unity/Documentation/Input/Pointers.md

 <img src="../../Documentation/Images/Pointers/MRTK_Pointers_Parabolic.png" width="400">

-## Pointers commonly available for Mixed Reality Platforms
+## Pointer support for Mixed Reality Platforms
 The following table details the pointer types that are typically used for the common platforms in MRTK.
 NOTE: it's possible to add different pointer types to these platforms.
 For example, you could add a Poke pointer or Sphere pointer to VR.
 Additionally, VR devices with a gamepad could use the GGV pointer.